Wednesday, March 8, 2023

 Father, humble me gently and help me correctly evaluate myself in light of Jesus' glory, grace, and character.
 I am a sinner.
 I am thankful, dear Father, that you have saved this sinner by your grace and have given me a place to serve you.
-Please forgive, repair, and equip me for your service.
+Please forgive and repair me and equip me for your service.
 In Jesus' name, I pray.
 Amen.

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.

 What Jesus Did! is written by Phil Ware and is available in book form.

 Scripture quotations are taken from the Holy Bible, New Living Translation, copyright ©1996, 2004, 2007, 2013, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.